jad-tab/jad-tab.github.io/_posts/2020-01-08-Generative_models.md

 ![alt]({{ site.url }}{{ site.baseurl }}/figures2/groom.png)

 This is equivalent to ask whether we can generate some new samples based on the ones we already have to 'create' some new, unseen animals.
 We would of course like these generated animals to be representative of reality, ie. to be somewhat similar to the ones we have already observed.
 I'm going to define these notions more rigorously using the statistical framework.
-Then, I will apply this into
+Then, I will apply this to the already cleaned dataset of the shelter animal outcomes.

 ## Statistical framework